aqjune/mlir-tv/README.md

 ## Contributions

-We appreciate any kind of contributions to this project.
+We appreciate any kind of contributions to this project!

-Also, if you are interested in using this tool to verify your custom optimization, please send us a mail or leave a thread at Discussion.